Rule 3901-5-09 | Agent licensing and appointments.

 For purposes of this rule:

-(1) "Insurer" and "insurance company" shall have the same meaning in this rule as "insurer" does in section 3901.32 of the Revised Code.
+(1) "Insurer" and "insurance company" has the same meaning in this rule as "insurer" does in section 3901.32 of the Revised Code.

 (2) "Clearance letter" is the certification to another state of an agent's license status when moving out of Ohio.